krestfield/certdog-dotnet-client/README.md

 Some other methods:

 * GetCertFromCsr
-  * Accepts pre-generated CSR data
+  * Accepts a pre-generated CSR data and returns a certificate
 * GetCertIssuers
-  * Returns a list of the available issuers
+  * Returns a list of the available issuers - including their certificates
 * GetCsrGenerators
   * Returns a list of the available CSR generators